hrishikesh-kadam/space_data_explorer/README.md

 Web - https://space-data-explorer.web.app

 The intended purposes of this project are as follows:
+- A portfolio project to showcase the work using Flutter SDK.
 - An app to explore space data from various sources.
-- A portfolio project to showcase the work using Flutter SDK.
 - To incorporate best engineering practices.
-- To demonstrate how team work can be done with less friction with the help of Test cases and Coverage.
+- To demonstrate how teamwork can be done with less friction with the help of Test cases and Coverage.

 To contribute or run the project, please refer to [`CONTRIBUTING.md`].